C2DH/ranketwo/_assignments/archival-digital-turn/01-muybridge-legacy.en.md

 <!-- section -->
 ### 1c.
 A new life on the web
 <!-- section-contents -->
 All the content that can be viewed through the links that are provided in assignment 1b has been published on the web at some point with a particular reason.
-Try to complete the template for your assignments with details on who published the content, with what purpose and with what means.
+Try to complete the template for your assignments with details about how the work inspired by Muybridge was published on the web: who, when, what kind of platform and why.

-Add instruction on how to deconstruct the metadata of an online clip, to trace its origin and details on publication date
 <!-- section -->

 <!-- briefing-teacher -->